 A student who wishes to withdraw voluntarily from the Graduate School during a semester must do so in writing to the program chair and/or Director of Graduate Studies and the Graduate School on or before the last day of instruction in the term.
-Students may request a withdrawal using the GSAS Change of Status Inquiry Form.
-All inquiries will be directed to the GSAS Assistant Dean for Academic Affairs who will reach out to you to discuss your request.
+Students may request a withdrawal by emailing Assistant Dean of Academic Affairs Alyssa Canelli, who will reach out to you to discuss your request.
 Failure to notify the University in writing of a withdrawal may subject the student to loss of eligibility for refunds in accordance with the refund schedule outlined in the “Fees and Expenses” section.
 Permission to withdraw voluntarily will not be granted if the student has not discharged all financial obligations to the University or has not made financial arrangements satisfactory to the Office of Financial Services.

 Failure to Register: Students who fail to register by the registration deadline (refer to the Academic Calendar on the Registrar’s site) and/or fail to meet their financial obligations with the Office of Student Financial Services will be administratively withdrawn.
 They may be readmitted for study in a subsequent term, but not for the term in which they were withdrawn for failure to register.
 Belatedly fulfilling financial obligations will not negate the effects of administrative withdrawal.